rohithgoud30/crawlr-engine/README.md

 A Jupyter Notebook script to crawl websites from the Majestic Million list and call API endpoints to find Terms of Service and Privacy Policy pages.

+## Related Projects

+This crawler engine is part of the xapAI project ecosystem, designed to help identify and process legal documents on websites.

 ## Features

 - Downloads Majestic Million CSV.